paulbradshaw/ml/README.md

 1. Select a criterion of **goodness of fit**
 2. Construct all possible regressions - 10 columns would mean 1023 models!
 3. Pick the model with the best criterion

+### Polynomial linear regression

+* Used to fit patterns which may be *curved*, rather than linear, e.g. the points increase more towards the end.
+An example might be epidemics which spread slowly at the start and then increase later.
+* Uses variables to the *power of* something rather than simply variable times x.
+This gives it the *parabolic effect* (the curving)
+* You can try both linear and polynomial to see which fits better.
+* A version of multiple linear regression
+* Still called *linear* because the whole formula is on one line.
+If division was involved, other coefficients, it would be on multiple lines and not linear.

+## Support Vector Regression (SVR)

+> "SVR has a different goal compared to linear regression.
+In linear regression we are trying to *minimise the error* between the prediction and the data.
+In SVR our goal is to make sure that errors *do not exceed the [error] threshold* [epsilon]." - Kirill Eremenko, [Machine Learning A-Z, Udemy](https://www.udemy.com/machinelearning/learn/v4/t/lecture/10459548?start=0)

+### Decision trees

+The two types of decision trees are **Classification Trees** and **Regression Trees**.
+The acronym **CART** helps remember them (Classification And Regression Tree).

+Regression Trees are more complex.
+They split your variables (the scatterplot) into different parts (*leaves*), using an algorithm looking at **information entropy**: the key concept behind this is whether a split *adds* information; the algorithm stops (with a *terminal leaf*) when it cannot add any more meaningful information with any more splits.

+Each split creates a *branch* in the decision tree.

+For example if your first split is at the 20 point on one axis (X1), the branch for that would be X1<20 (TRUE or FALSE).
+In other words, the first branch splits the data into whether they fall before or after that line.

+Next, the second split is made *within* one of those leaves so that second branch is *only* placed on the appropriate branch.
+So for example if the split line is drawn for the >20 area and it is drawn where X2 is 170, then the test in that branch would be X2<170.